777arc/textbook/content/noise.rst

 Working in dB is extremely useful when we need to deal with small numbers and big numbers at the same time, or just a bunch of really big numbers.

-Example 1: Signal 1 is received at 2 mW and the noise floor is at 0.0000002 mW
+Example 1: Signal 1 is received at 2 watts and the noise floor is at 0.0000002 watts.

-Example 2: A garbage disposal is 100,000 times louder than a quiet rural area, and a chain saw is 10,000 times louder than a garbage disposal (in terms of power of sound waves)
+Example 2: A garbage disposal is 100,000 times louder than a quiet rural area, and a chain saw is 10,000 times louder than a garbage disposal (in terms of power of sound waves).

-Without dB, i.e. working in normal "linear" terms, we need to use a lot of 0's, and if we were to plot something like Signal 1 over time, we wouldn't even see the noise floor, because the scale of the y-axis might go from 0 to 3 mW for example, causing the noise to be too small to show up in the plot.
+Without dB, i.e. working in normal "linear" terms, we need to use a lot of 0's, and if we were to plot something like Signal 1 over time, we wouldn't even see the noise floor, because the scale of the y-axis might go from 0 to 3 watts for example, causing the noise to be too small to show up in the plot.
 By using dB we are essentially just working in a log-scale.
 Below is an example waterfall showing three signals, the left-hand side is the original signal, and the right-hand side shows it converted to dB.
 Both use the exact same colormap, where blue is lowest value and yellow is highest.
 Note how you can barely see the signal on the left, in the linear scale.

 .. image:: ../_static/linear_vs_log.PNG
    :scale: 70 %